-Peanut butter cup hot chocolate bombs are a chocolate shell topped with candy peanut butter cups and filled with peanut butter that melts into a deliciously rich mug of peanut butter and chocolate hot cocoa.
+Peanut butter cup hot chocolate bombs are chocolate shells topped with candy peanut butter cups filled with peanut butter that melts into a deliciously rich mug of peanut butter and chocolate hot cocoa.

 These peanut butter cup hot chocolate bombs are so good.
 They are not overly sweet or chocolatey.